Document made with KompoZer

 ln -s ../Obj/siesta

-10. then run your code, in PARALLEL mode, the command is:
+10. then run your code.
+In parallel mode, the command is:

-mpirun -np 4 siesta <gan.fdf> out.dat
+mpirun --host localhost:4 -np 4 siesta <gan.fdf> out.dat

 (4 is the number of your processor threads)